-For me, a trip to Paris wouldn’t have been complete without a visit to the Panthéon.
-Patterned after the original, much older Pantheon in Rome, the one in Paris was originally called the Église Sainte-Geneviève as it was a church built to honor Genevieve, the patron saint of Paris.
+Patterned after the original, much older Pantheon in Rome, the Pantheon in Paris was originally called the Église Sainte-Geneviève; it was a church built to honor Genevieve, the patron saint of Paris.
 Though construction on the church began in 1758, the architect died before it could be completed and it was his protégé who saw the project to fruition in 1790.
 Against the backdrop of the French Revolution, France’s newly formed National Assembly ordered the church to be converted to a mausoleum, laying to rest its first two prestigious members the following year.

 Over the next century, the building twice reverted back to use for religious purposes before being officially declared a secular necropolis with the death of Victor Hugo in 1885.
-Professing a belief in God but no affinity for religion, he was interred in the Pantheon following a funeral procession of two million mourners.
+A true literary genius, he wrote The Hunchback of Notre-Dame, Toilers of the Sea, and his most famous work, Les Misérables.
+Professing a belief in God but no affinity for religion, Victor Hugo was interred in the Panthéon following a funeral procession of two million mourners.

-Even more stunning was a piece from 1913 by Alphonse-Camille Terroir called À Diderot et aux encyclopédistes (To Diderot and the Encyclopedists).
+Equally as stunning is a piece from 1913 by Alphonse-Camille Terroir called À Diderot et aux encyclopédistes – “To Diderot and the Encyclopedists.”
 The piece remembers Diderot, the famous French philosopher and writer who contributed heavily to France’s Encyclopédie, one of the world’s first non-religious encyclopedias in the 18th century.
+The female seated on the left represents Truth: the male on the right, Strength.

 Still no Victor Hugo.